 Sublocade is a schedule III controlled substance.
-It has a high risk of misuse, therefore doctors who prescribe Sublocade must have special training and be certified by the US government.
+It has a high risk of misuse; therefore, doctors who prescribe Sublocade must have special training and be certified by the U.S. government.

-Buprenorphine- suppresses and reduces cravings for opioids.
-This medication also expels existing iopids from the opioid receptors in the brain and blocks other opioids from attaching.
-Buprenorphine can also prevent withdrawal and associated symptoms for up to 72 hours.
-Buprenorphine is available as a pill, a film placed in the cheek or under the tongue, as an injection or as an implant.
+Buprenorphine suppresses and reduces cravings for opioids.
+This medication also expels existing opioids from the brain and blocks other opioids from attaching.
+It can also prevent withdrawal and associated symptoms for up to 72 hours.
+Buprenorphine is available as a pill, film, injection, or implant.

-Mat therapy substantially decreases the risk of relapse of illicit opioid and heroin overdose and use, as well as other health problems caused by addiction Those who utilize MAT programs have reportedIncrease daily functioning and the newfound ability to maintain a normal routine and self care.
-MAT decreases recovery time in the treatment of opioid withdrawal and physical symptoms for those recovering from opioid use disorders allowing them to return to work, school, and caretaking in a shorter period of time.
+MAT therapy substantially decreases the risk of relapse, as well as other health problems caused by addiction.
+Those who utilize MAT programs have reported an increase daily functioning and the newfound ability to maintain a regular routine and self-care.
+MAT decreases recovery time in treating opioid withdrawal and physical symptoms for those recovering from opioid use disorders allowing them to return to work, school, and caretaking in a shorter period.

-MAT has also been shown to Improve live birth outcomes among women who are pregnant and struggling with substance use.
+MAT has also been shown to improve live birth outcomes among women who are pregnant and struggling with substance use.

 After a study conducted in 2015, following the long term effectiveness of MAT, results showed,

-At Create Recovery we want to empower individuals in knowing that the most important part of recovery is building a sustainable life that you are proud to be living.
-Recovery and sobriety are available to you and we want to help.
+At Create Recovery, we want to empower individuals in knowing that the most important part of recovery is building a sustainable life that you are proud to be living.
+Recovery and sobriety are available to you, and we want to help.

-If you have questions about MAT, sublocade, addiction treatment or mental health services, call our admissions line today to speak with one of our dedicated representatives for more information and resources on how we can help you
+If you have questions about MAT, Sublocade, addiction treatment, or mental health services, call our admissions line today to speak with one of our dedicated representatives for more information and resources on how we can help you.